uf2020/ccxt/Manual.md

 # Trading

-In order to be able to access your user account, perform algorithmic trading by placing market and limit orders, query balances, deposit and withdraw funds and so on, you need to obtain your API keys for authentication from each exchange market you want to trade with.
+In order to be able to access your user account, perform algorithmic trading by placing market and limit orders, query balances, deposit and withdraw funds and so on, you need to obtain your API keys for authentication from each exchange you want to trade with.
 They usually have it available on a separate tab or page within your user account settings.
 API keys are exchange-specific and cannnot be interchanged under any circumstances.

 ## Authentication

-Authentication with all exchange markets is handled automatically if provided with proper API keys.
+Authentication with all exchanges is handled automatically if provided with proper API keys.
 The process of authentication usually goes through the following pattern:

 1. Generate new nonce.
 A nonce is an integer, often a Unix Timestamp in seconds or milliseconds (since epoch January 1, 1970).
 The nonce should be unique to a particular request and constantly increasing, so that no two requests share the same nonce.
 Each next request should have greater nonce than the previous request. **The default nonce is a 32-bit Unix Timestamp in seconds.**
 2. Append public apiKey and nonce to other endpoint params, if any, then serialize the whole thing for signing.
 3. Sign the serialized params using HMAC-SHA256/384/512 or MD5 with your secret key.
 4. Append the signature in Hex or Base64 and nonce to HTTP headers or body.

-This process may differ from market to market.
-Some markets may want the signature in a different encoding, some of them vary in header and body param names and formats, but the general pattern is the same for all of them.
-The authentication is already handled for you, so you don't need to perform any of those steps manually unless you are implementing a new market class.
+This process may differ from exchange to exchange.
+Some exchanges may want the signature in a different encoding, some of them vary in header and body param names and formats, but the general pattern is the same for all of them.
+The authentication is already handled for you, so you don't need to perform any of those steps manually unless you are implementing a new exchange class.
 The only thing you need for trading is the actual API key pair.

 ## API Keys Setup

 The API credentials usually include the following:

-- `market.apiKey`.
+- `apiKey`.
 This is your public API Key and/or Token.
 This part is *non-secret*, it is included in your request header or body and sent over HTTPS in open text to identify your request.
 It is often a string in Hex or Base64 encoding or an UUID identifier.
-- `market.secret`.
+- `secret`.
 This is your private key.
 Keep it secret, don't tell it to anybody.
 It is used to sign your requests locally before sending them to exchanges.
 The secret key does not get sent over the internet in the request-response process and should not be published or emailed.
 It is used together with the nonce to generate a cryptographically strong signature.
 That signature is sent with your public key to authenticate your identity.
 Each request has a unique nonce and therefore a unique cryptographic signature.
-- `market.uid`.
-Some markets (not all of them) also generate a user id or *uid* for short.
+- `uid`.
+Some exchanges (not all of them) also generate a user id or *uid* for short.
 It can be a string or numeric literal.
 You should set it, if that is explicitly required by your exchange.
-See [their docs](https://github.com/kroitor/ccxt/wiki/Manual#exchange-markets) for details.
+See [their docs](https://github.com/kroitor/ccxt/wiki/Manual#exchanges) for details.
-- `market.password`.
-Some markets (not all of them) also require your password/phrase for trading.
+- `password`.
+Some exchanges (not all of them) also require your password/phrase for trading.
 You should set this string, if that is explicitly required by your exchange.
-See [their docs](https://github.com/kroitor/ccxt/wiki/Manual#exchange-markets) for details.
+See [their docs](https://github.com/kroitor/ccxt/wiki/Manual#exchanges) for details.

 In order to create API keys find the API tab or button in your user settings on the exchange website.
 Then create your keys and copy-paste them to your config file.
 Your config file permissions should be set appropriately, unreadable to anyone except the owner.

 **Remember to keep your secret key safe from unauthorized use, do not send or tell it to anybody.
 A leak of the secret key or a breach in security can cost you a fund loss.**

-To set up a market for trading just assign the API credentials to an existing market instance or pass them to a market constructor upon instantiation, like so:
+To set up an exchange for trading just assign the API credentials to an existing exchange instance or pass them to a exchange constructor upon instantiation, like so:

 ```JavaScript
 // JavaScript